 Measuring revenue here is easy enough, but that might not be the best way to really understand your business.
 Revenue may go “up and to the right,” but does it really indicate the health and scalability of your business?
 “Revenue per customer” might be better (it’s a ratio after all!), and there’s a lot more you can learn from that metric.
 For example, if revenue is going up but revenue per customer is going down, it tells you that you’re going to need a lot more customers to continue growing.
 Is that doable?
 Does it make sense?
 The ratio helps you focus on making real decisions for your startup.

 Marrying Lean Startup and Analytics Together Gives Us What I Call Lean Analytics.

 Lean Startup helps structure your progress and home in on what you should be focusing on at any given time.
 Lean Analytics is used to measure that progress, helping you ask the most important question and get clear answers quickly.
 And the One Metric That Matters is one of the key tools for simplifying the complex nature of analytics and arming startups with the focus necessary to succeed.

-About the Author: Ben Yoskovitz is VP Product at GoInstant, a co-browsing technology company.
-He’s also the co-author of Lean Analytics, a book he’s writing with Alistair Croll that will be published by O’Reilly in 2013.
+About the Author: Ben Yoskovitz is the co-author of Lean Analytics, a book he’s writing with Alistair Croll that will be published by O’Reilly in 2013.
 You can follow him on Twitter or read more on his blog